officiallymoaizattiq-bit/dsa-notes/Stacks/155-Min-Stack.md

 The min stack is a history of minimum values.

-When a minimum disappears, the previous minimum is already waiting underneath.
+Whenever a minimum disappears, the previous minimum is already waiting underneath.